hyperledger/fabric/docs/source/secured_asset_transfer/secured_private_asset_transfer_tutorial.md

 The smart contract uses the following Fabric features to ensure that the asset can only be updated or transferred by the organization that owns the asset:

 - When the asset is created, the smart contract gets the MSP ID of the organization that submitted the request, and stores the MSP ID as the owner in the asset key/value in the public chaincode world state.
 Subsequent smart contract requests to update or transfer the asset will use access control logic to verify that the requesting client is from the same organization.
 Note that in other scenarios, the ownership could be based on a specific client identity within an organization, rather than an organization itself.
 - Also when the asset is created, the smart contract sets a state based endorsement policy for the asset key.
 The state based policy specifies that a peer from the organization that owns the asset must endorse a subsequent request to update or transfer the asset.
-This prevents any other organization from updating or transferring the asset using a smart contract that has been maliciously altered on their own peers.
+This prevents any other organization from updating or initiating the transfer of the asset using a smart contract that has been maliciously altered on their own peers.

 ### Agreeing to the transfer